-- 1 Members of the public are invited to ask questions at Briefing Sessions. - 2 Questions asked at a Briefing Session must relate to a report contained in the agenda. - A register will be provided for those persons wanting to ask questions to enter their name.
+- 1 Members of the public are invited to ask questions at Council Meetings. - 2 Questions asked at an Ordinary Council meeting must relate to a matter that affects the City of Joondalup.
+Questions asked at a Special meeting of Council must relate to the purpose for which the meeting has been called. - A register will be provided for those persons wanting to ask questions to enter their name.
 The Presiding Member may call persons registered to come forward in an order that allows the maximum opportunity for as many people as possible to address the meeting on the widest range of matters that are listed in the agenda.
-Persons that come forward are to state their name and full address. - 4 Public question time will be limited to two minutes per person, with a limit of two verbal questions per person. - 5 Statements are not to precede a question during public question time and questions must be succinct and to the point.
-Statements can only be made during public statement time. - 6 Members of the public are encouraged to keep their questions brief to enable everyone who desires to ask a question to have the opportunity to do so. - Public question time will be allocated a minimum of 15 minutes.
-Public question time is declared closed following the expiration of the allocated 15 minute time period, or earlier if there are no further questions.
-The Presiding Member may extend public question time in intervals of 10 minutes, but the total time allocated for public question time is not to exceed 35 minutes in total. - Questions are to be directed to the Presiding Member and shall be asked politely, in good faith, and are not to be framed in such a way as to reflect adversely or to be defamatory on a particular Elected Member or City employee.
-The Presiding Member shall decide to: - accept or reject any question and their decision is final; - nominate a City employee to respond to the question; or - take a question on notice.
-In this case a written response will be provided as soon as possible, and included in the agenda of the next Briefing Session. - 9 Where an Elected Member is of the opinion that a member of the public is: - asking a question at a Briefing Session that is not relevant to a report listed in the agenda; - making a statement during public question time, they may bring it to the attention of the Presiding Member who will make a ruling.
+Persons that come forward are to state their name and full address. - 4 Public question time will be limited to two minutes per person, with a limit of two verbal questions per person. - Statements are not to precede a question during public question time and questions must be succinct and to the point.
+Statements can only be made during public statement time. - 6 Members of the public are encouraged to keep their questions brief to enable everyone who desires to ask a question to have the opportunity to do so. - Public question time will be allocated a minimum of 15 minutes and may be extended in intervals of up to 10 minutes by resolution of Council, but the total time allocated for public questions to be asked and responses to be given is not to exceed 35 minutes in total.
+Public question time is declared closed following the expiration of the allocated time period, or earlier than such time where there are no further questions. - 8 Questions are to be directed to the Presiding Member and shall be asked politely, in good faith, and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee.
+The Presiding Member shall decide to: - accept or reject any question and their decision is final; - nominate a City employee to respond to the question; - take a question on notice.
+In this case a written response will be provided as soon as possible, and included in the agenda of the next Council meeting.

+- 9 Where an Elected Member is of the opinion that a member of the public is: - asking a question at a Council meeting, that does not relate to a matter affecting the City;